girlscript/winter-of-contributing/DSA/1.1 Arrays/1.1.2.2 Array Rearrangment STL/Readme.md

-Documentation on Array Rearrangement problems by jaya6400
+Documentation on Array Rearrangement problems:

+These problems deals with arranging arrays in different manner such as in sorted order, bringing like elements together to acheive our desired output by using operations like swaping and in-built sort function techniques on array elements.

 Problems solved with explanation and code: